-British judge denies WikiLeaks’ Julian Assange bail in extradition case
+British judge denies WikiLeaks’ Julian Assange bail in extradition case, citing flight risk

 The lead prosecutor in the case, U.S. Attorney for the Eastern District of Virginia, Zachary Terwilliger, announced his resignation on Tuesday.
 He was appointed by President Trump.

-Tervilliger appeared to raise doubts about the government’s zeal to continue to pursue Assange, telling NPR, “it will be very interesting to see what happens with this case.
+Terwilliger appeared to raise doubts about the government’s zeal to continue to pursue Assange, telling NPR, “it will be very interesting to see what happens with this case.
 There’ll be some decisions to be made.
 Some of this does come down to resources and where you’re going to focus your energies.”

 In the bail hearing Wednesday, Assange’s lawyer, Edward Fitzgerald, argued that his client was no longer a flight risk and that would remain in London, closely monitored and under house arrest, to continue to mount his legal defense against U.S. charges and the government’s request to have him extradited.